CarInsurance.com Insights

 - Expert tip: Adjust your coverage based on changes in your driving habits or lifestyle.

-6. Review financing requirements
+6. Review your financing requirements

 If you’ve purchased your vehicle from a dealership, chances are you are required to carry full coverage car insurance until the car loan is paid in full.
 In general, this is to ensure that the lender is financially protected in case you get into an accident in your financed vehicle.
 Review the following steps to ensure you understand your financing requirements.